axe-api/docs/docs/basics/models/index.md

 By adding more getter and functions, you can tell a different story about your API.

 :::tip
-If you send the following request in your local development environment, you will see the API will respond; [localhost:3000/api/users](http://localhost:3000/api/users)
+If you send the following request in your local development environment, you will see the API will respond;
+<a href="http://localhost:3000/api/users" target="_blank" rel="noreferrer">localhost:3000/api/users</a>
 :::

 ## Table Name